Update: I recently upgraded to kernel 2.6.15.6 and to Xorg 7.

 /usr/src/linux-source-2.6.12

-In some sense the Debian configuration should be totally trivial because
+In some sense the Debian configuration should be easy because

-there are ready-made packages to do it, but they don't quite work
+there are ready-made kernel driver packages, but they don't quite work

 correctly.
 Nevertheless, you can start with